Openpipes-org/.github/profile/README.md

 ### PCB Peripherals Organ Console

-A set of MIDI button PCBs to connect to Main MIDI Controller Board, specifically to the type used by commercial electronic / Virtual Pipe Organs, like:
+A set of MIDI button PCBs to connect to Main MIDI Controller Board, specifically to the type used by commercial electronic / Virtual Pipe Organs console, like:
-* Rocker buttons
+* Rocker buttons PCB
-* Preset thumb knobs
+* Preset thumb knobs PCB
 * Foot pistons
 * Volume pedal
 * Analog slicers, etc.